situmtech/situm-android-getting-started/README.md

-## <a name="drawposition"><a/> Show current position in Google Maps
+### <a name="drawposition"><a/> Show current position in Google Maps
 This functionality allow us to see the device current position over a Google map.

-*Its mandatory to config [Optional step 5: location and runtime permissions](#locationpermissions).
+Note: you are required to configure [Optional step 5: location and runtime permissions](#locationpermissions) before proceed with this sample.

-1. First, we need to build a LocationRequest.
+1. First, we need to build a `LocationRequest`.
-2. To receive location updates build a LocationListener.
+2. To receive location updates build a `LocationListener`.
-3. After the creation of the needed objects, request location updates to the LocationManager.
+3. After the creation of the needed objects, invoke the method `requestLocationUpdates` of the `LocationManager`.
-4. In the listener callback method onLocationChanged, draw the circle that represents the device position.
+4. In the `LocationListener` callback method `onLocationChanged`, draw the circle that represents the device position.

 ```java